Erich Muenter: Shooting of J. P. Morgan Jr.

 Under the alias of Frank Holt, Muenter took a train and a cab to the East Island, Glen Cove, New York, estate of J. P. Morgan Jr., known as Matinecock Point, on July 3, 1915.
 J.P.
 Morgan & Co. was acting as the American purchasing agent for the British and French governments, as well as arranging large loans to both governments.
 Muenter carried a small suitcase with newspaper clippings against arms shipments, and a few sticks of dynamite, while in his coat he carried two revolvers and another stick of dynamite.
 Muenter rang the front doorbell.
 When the butler opened the door, Muenter presented a business card and demanded to see Mr. Morgan.
 When the butler balked after he would not state his business, Muenter pulled out both revolvers and ran into the house looking for Morgan.
 When he encountered two of Morgan's children, he pointed a pistol at them and had them follow.
 On the staircase, he shouted "Now, Mr. Morgan, I have you!" as Mrs. Morgan tried to block the path to her husband, but Morgan lunged at his attacker and tackled Muenter to the ground as he fired two rounds into Morgan's groin and thigh.
+He fired twice more but the caps failed to detonate.
 Having pinned Muenter to the ground, Morgan twisted one revolver out of Muenter's hand as his wife and others grabbed the other.
 Muenter was heard to cry "Kill me!
 Kill me now!
 I don't want to live anymore.
 I have been in a perfect hell for the last six months on account of the European war."
 Morgan's butler finished subduing Muenter, beating him senseless with a lump of coal.
 Morgan recovered quickly, returning to work on August 14.